Paladins-Inn/torganized-play-users/README.md

 ## Structure

-The SCS is a maven multiproject build.
+The SCS is a maven multi module build.

 Module | Description | Deployment
 ----|----|----